-Ada Hegerberg is the all-time leading scorer in the competition with 53 goals from only 50 games.
+Ada Hegerberg is the all-time leading scorer in the competition with 53 goals.

 Article top media content